jewel/clearskies/protocol/core.md

 the SHA1 of these files still be tracked so that they can be used for deduplication in the future.

-Software may opt to limit the archive to a certain size, or offer a friendly way to navigate through the archive.
+Software could limit the archive to a certain size, or offer a friendly way to navigate through the archive.

 Deduplication
 -------------

-The SHA1 hash should be used to avoid requesting duplicate files when already present in the local share.
+The SHA1 hash should be used to avoid requesting duplicate files when already present somewhere else in the local share.
 Instead, a copy of the local file should be used.

 Ignoring files